-Exclusion will take place at a meeting with the Headteacher, pupil and parents.
-The exclusion will be confirmed in writing.
-The exclusion letter will indicate:
+Suspension will take place at a meeting with the Headteacher, pupil and parents.
+The suspension will be confirmed in writing.
+The suspension letter will indicate:

-- the reasons for the exclusion and, if temporary, the date and time the pupil is expected back at school. - full details of the circumstances and events that have led to the exclusion, together with steps taken to try to avoid it. - the parents' right to make representations to the Trustees and the latest date by which any written representations must be made (15 days from the date of exclusion) - the address of the relevant LEA to whom the parent should make an application for a vacant place.
+- the reasons for the suspension, for how long the pupil must remain at home, the date and time the pupil is expected back at school. - full details of the circumstances and events that have led to the suspension, together with steps taken to try to avoid it. - the parents' right to make representations to the Trustees and the latest date by which any written representations must be made (15 days from the date of suspension)